doehm/survivoR/README.md

 # Showcase

+Data viz projects to showcase the data sets.
 This looks at the number of immunity idols won and votes received for each winner.

 <img src='man/dev/images/torches_png.png' align="center"/>